-At the Wales Summit in September 2014, NATO Heads of State and Government made it clear that the nature of the Alliance's relations with Russia and our aspiration for partnership will be contingent on our seeing a clear, constructive change in Russia's actions which demonstrates compliance with international law and its international obligations and responsibilities.
+At the Warsaw Summit in July 2016, NATO Heads of State and Government made clear that the nature of the Alliance's relations with Russia will be contingent on a clear, constructive change in Russia's actions that demonstrates compliance with international law and its international commitments.
+Until then, we cannot return to "business as usual".